What is 9-1-1?

 provider of your choice.
 Keep your address updated.

-minutes to connect.
-If you hang up, your call may not be connected to
+connect.
+If you hang up, your call may not be connected to 9-1-1.

-using an address, cross streets or landmarks, since relay calls may not display
+an address, cross streets or landmarks, especially if you are not at your

-- You may need to be transferred to another 9-1-1
+- Your call may need to be transferred to reach the

-center.
-Stay on the call if it is safe.
+- Stay on the telephone if it is safe.
+Answer the call

-made from a home phone, the caller's address is displayed on the call taker's
+calls made from a landline phone, the caller's address is displayed on the call

 Texting to 9-1-1 is not available in most areas.